-We have entered into a written employment agreement with our chief executive officer.
-This agreement contains provisions standard for a company in our industry regarding non-competition, confidentiality of information and assignment of inventions.
+We have entered into written employment agreements with our executive officers.
+These agreements contain provisions standard for a company in our industry regarding non-competition, confidentiality of information and assignment of inventions.
 Under current applicable employment laws, we may not be able to enforce covenants not to compete and therefore may be unable to prevent our competitors from benefiting from the expertise of some of our former employees.
 Please see "Risk factors-Risks Relating to Our Business and Industry." for a further description of the enforceability of non-competition clauses.
 See "Certain Relationships and Related Party Transactions-Agreements and Arrangements with, and Compensation of, Directors and Executive Officers" for additional information.

 We receive consulting and directorship services from certain of our directors.
 The amounts payable pursuant to these arrangements have been approved by our Board of Directors and shareholders.
-See "Certain relationships and related party transactions-Agreements and arrangements with, and compensation of, directors and executive officers" for additional information.
+See "Certain Relationships and Related Party Transactions-Agreements and Arrangements with, and Compensation of, Directors and Executive Officers" for additional information.